-Due to the different construction of the new earthquake-proof houses built after the 2015 earthquake, demand for these simple smokeless ovens has gradually come to a standstill.
-Cooking is done mainly in an outside shelter next to the house or gas cookers are used.
+Due to the change in construction of the new earthquake-proof houses after the earthquake in 2015, the need for these simple smokeless ovens has gradually come to a standstill.
+Cooking is increasingly done in an outdoor shelter next to the new house or gas cookers are used.

 We recently built several biogas plants in a pilot project around our project village Balchaur in the Terai region.
 The basic requirement for the operation of a biogas plant is that the family has a brick toilet and at least one ox or cow in the stable.
 Then the excrements from humans and animals together are sufficient for a functioning biogas plant for daily cooking for a family of 4 to 6 people.

 In some parts of Nepal – and especially in the Terai region – it is strictly forbidden under penalty of law to fetch wood for the fireplace from the forest.
 So “fetching wood” always happens illegally, is mostly done at night by children and is also dangerous.
 Especially around Balchaur, people die every year when they are attacked by tigers in the forest at night.